Please make sure you meet the following requirements before downloading and running the examples.

 - On the first run, the dependencies will automatically be downloaded via NuGet.

-- Data folder at the root folder of Examples contains input files used in code examples.
+- Data folder at the root folder of Examples contains input files which CSharp examples used.
 It is mandatory that you download the Data folder along with the examples project.

 - Open RunExamples.cs file, all the examples are called from here.

 - Uncomment the examples you want to run from within the project.